-The sun comes out and the thought of slipping into anything smaller than a rain mac has you reaching for a glass of something cold and raw – preferably green and bitter – but is the annual detox really necessary?
-According to a growing band of nutritionists, the answer’s no.
+The sun comes out and the thought of slipping into anything smaller than a rain mac has you reaching for a glass of something cold and raw – preferably green and bitter – but is a detox really necessary?
+According to a growing band of nutritionists, the answer is no.

 ‘Every day your metabolism produces substances such as carbon dioxide, lactic acid and free radicals, while extra toxic load comes from alcohol and pollution,’ says nutritionist Angela Dowden.
 ‘But your body is equipped to deal with these before they build up and poison you.’

 Nutritional therapist Eve Kalinik agrees.
 ‘There’s absolutely no scientific evidence to back up the need to detox,’ she says.
 ‘The body has highly developed mechanisms such as the liver, kidneys and gut to do that for you.